Thomas Roberts (television journalist): Sexual orientation and coming out

 Roberts publicly acknowledged he was gay while speaking at the annual convention of the National Lesbian and Gay Journalists Association (NLGJA) in Miami, Florida, held on 8 September 2006.
 His comments were first reported by Johnny Diaz for the Boston Globe.
 Along with Craig Stevens, a co-anchor of Miami's WSVN Channel 7, and other local gay anchors, Roberts was a member of a panel called "Off camera: The challenge of LGBT TV anchors."
 He told the audience that the conference was the "biggest step" he had taken to really be out in public and that he had slowly been coming out at CNN over the past several years.

 Diaz reported that Roberts, who has been a member of the NLGJA since 2005, said he was proud of his partner, and that staying in the closet was a difficult thing for a national news anchor.
 "When you hold something back, that's all everyone wants to know".

 Reporter Christie Keith published an interview with Roberts, on 15 September 2006 on the website AfterElton.com, who stated that he actually came out to coworkers in 1999, when he was living in Norfolk, Virginia.
 "I was happy, I was in a relationship, and I was very proud.
 I had the support of family, and of my friends.
 It was ... about not wasting any more time.
 I'd wasted enough time."
 He further commented, on the subject of coming out, "Hopefully, everyone, gay or straight, journalists or doctors or otherwise, can overcome that obstacle, because it stands in the way of you being the best you can be, with your job, with your family, with everything, and not have to be afraid anymore."

 Roberts also told Keith that he had been approached in 2005 by People magazine, to be one of the publication's 50 "sexiest bachelors", but he declined.
 "I'm not a bachelor: I thought it would be false advertising ... [and] I didn't think it was the right venue to talk about it."

 He has been in a relationship with Patrick Abner since 2000.
 On 25 June 2011, one day after same-sex marriage in New York was legalized, Roberts announced his engagement to Abner on his Twitter page.
 The couple was married on 29 September 2012.
+On October 6, 2023, Patrick Abner filed for divorce.